tim-group/test-driven-detectors4findbugs/README.md

 [![Build Status](https://travis-ci.org/youdevise/test-driven-detectors4findbugs.png)](https://travis-ci.org/youdevise/test-driven-detectors4findbugs)

 Utility for test driving development of [FindBugs](http://findbugs.sourceforge.net/) plugins.
 Allows writing unit tests which run your custom detector against a given class, and assert on bugs, if any, reported by the detector.
-Copyright 2010 [youDevise, Ltd.](http://www.youdevise.com).

 # Installation #